Skip advert

 From long-distance road trips to mile-munching motorway commutes, these are the best long distance cars money can buy

-The idea of covering huge distances in a car fills some drivers with dread.
-For some, even the daily commute is a few miles too far, but others relish the opportunity – particularly if you have the right car for the job.
+The idea of covering huge distances in a car fills many drivers with dread.
+For some, even the daily commute is a few miles too far, but others relish the opportunity of settling in for the long haul – particularly if they have the right car for the job.
+The best long-distance cars are ideally suited to covering big miles in effortless comfort so even those who’d really rather not travel so far at the wheel can arrive feeling refreshed.

 Advertisement - Article continues below